matweldon/blogdown_source/content/post/2022-04-06-regional-stabilisers/index.md

 _ Land value taxes
 .
 Graduate taxes
-Is Council Tax (a Corporation tax) currently regressive with cost of land?
+Is Council Tax (a Corporation tax) currently regressive with respect to cost of land?